Skip to main content

 We require confirmation that the author has permission to include any third-party content in their manuscript.

 If you are required to submit a revised version of your manuscript with tracked changes, you will also be asked to provide a ‘clean’ copy as a supplementary file not for review.
-If this is not provided, the tracked changes version will form the AAM.
-The author(s) retain(s) copyright and responsibility for the content of the AAM.
+If this is not provided, the tracked changes version will form the AAM. he author(s) retain(s) copyright and responsibility for the content of the AAM.
+AAMs are published under the CC BY 4.0 license.

 Errors discovered and corrected during the subediting process may materially alter the content of the manuscript, and the latest published version (the Version of Record) should be used in preference to any preceding versions (such as the AAM).